If you start now, you can save hundreds.

-You can then use those numbers as the basis for creating a 2015 holiday budget worksheet, where you’ll plug in realistic estimates for every holiday spending category — from entertaining and gifts to travel and charitable donations.
+You can then use those numbers as the basis for creating a 2015 holiday budget worksheet.
+You’ll plug in realistic estimates for every holiday spending category; from entertaining and gifts to travel and charitable donations.

 Once you’ve landed on the right figures, devise a specific savings strategy that you’ll execute over the next six months to cover those holiday costs, such as brown-bagging your lunch a couple days a week and banking the difference.